 Challenges for San Antonio sellers

 Every real estate market is different, with its own unique challenges that could slow down or derail a deal.
 Working with a cash buyer could help you overcome these common selling setbacks in San Antonio:

 Surge in new home construction

 Building is seeing a boom in San Antonio.
-According to reports, it increased by around 20% last year and is expected to rise another 15% this year.
 In particular, as a San Antonio investor Dickout is seeing a surge of new builds on the Northwest side of San Antonio, which can pose a challenge for sellers of existing homes.